pierods/gnome4k/README.md

 Look for this line: layout.css.devPixelsPerPx

-Double left click on that line to open the 'Enter string Value' box so you can edit the Value.
+Double left-click on that line to open the 'Enter string Value' box so you can edit the Value.

 The default value will be -1.0